The Spec: Living Specifications for Agentic Development

 Definition

-A Spec is the permanent source of truth for a feature.
+A Spec is the durable, evolving source of truth for a feature.
 It defines how the system works (Design) and how we know it works (Quality).

-Unlike traditional tech specs or PRDs that are “fire and forget,” specs are living documents.
-They reside in the repository alongside the code and evolve with every change to the feature.
+Unlike traditional tech specs or PRDs that are “fire and forget,” specs are living documents in the sense defined by Cyrille Martraire: documentation that evolves alongside code rather than decaying in a separate system.
+They reside in the repository and change with every change to the feature—not as an afterthought, but as a first-class development artifact.

 The Problem: Context Amnesia